jasonumiker/kubernetes-training/README.md

 **NOTE:** Istio (or at least its Kiali UI) requires Prometheus so you'll need to still have that installed in your cluster as we did in the earlier steps.
 If you don't have it then you can re-install it by running `cd ../monitoring` and then `./install-prometheus.sh`.

-**NOTE:** If you didn't remove the nginx ingress in the last step you need to do that before loading Istio (as it wants 80 and 443 instead) - run `helm uninstall ingress` before proceeding.
+**NOTE:** If you didn't remove the nginx ingress at the end of the last section then you need to do that before loading Istio (as it wants ports 80 and 443 instead) - run `helm uninstall ingress` before proceeding.

 Now that Istio is installed we'll be working with the most common sample Istio app - bookinfo.
 ![](https://istio.io/latest/docs/examples/bookinfo/withistio.svg)